 Load balancers can create a few complications for your application.
 One of the most prevalent is the challenge of achieving sticky backend sessions.
-It’s common for systems to maintain state on the server and need to persist it between client connections.
+It’s common for systems to maintain a state on the server and need to persist it between client connections.

 Load balancers can create complexity around SSL too.
 Many organizations configure SSL to terminate at the load balancer.
 Connections between the load balancer and your backend servers are made over regular HTTP.
-This usually results in a simpler set up experience with reduced maintenance demands.
+This usually results in a simpler setup experience with reduced maintenance demands.

 Using HTTP-only connections in the forward direction isn’t always acceptable for security-critical workloads.
 Load balancers capable of performing SSL passthrough can deliver traffic straight to your backend servers, without decrypting the data first.
 However this restricts the routing functionality you can use: as the load balancer can’t decrypt incoming requests, you won’t be able to perform matching based on attributes like headers and cookies.

 Layer 4 and Layer 7 Load Balancers

 Load balancing is often discussed in the context of Layer 4 (L4) and Layer 7 (L7) networking.
 These terms describe the point at which the load balancer routes traffic within the lifecycle of a network request.

 A Layer 4 resource operates at the network transport level.
 These load balancers make routing decisions based on characteristics of the request’s transport, such as the TCP or UDP port that was used.
 Request-specific data isn’t considered.

 A Layer 7 load balancer is located adjacent to the application layer.
 These load balancers can access complex data within the request and use it to inform workload-specific routing rules.
 This is where load balancing that accounts for a session ID in an HTTP header or cookie can take place.